fenrus75/csum_partial/README.md

 	}

-And the data shows that we don't actually need ADX for this purpose.. we can get the same performance using 40 year old instructions.
+And the data shows that we don't actually need ADX for this purpose.. we can get the same performance using obiquous 40 year old instructions.

 | Scenario          | Even aligned buffer | Odd aligned buffer |
 | ----------------- | ------------------- | ------------------ |